dchadalavada/Python_Batch_novdec2024/README.md

   To clone a repository into needed local :

-  git clone https
+   git clone

   To list the local branches :

    git branch

   To create a branch:

    git checkout - bclass01

   To see the latest local changes:

    git status

   To exactly see the chnages made on a single file :

    gitt diff

   To stage the changes:

    gitt add <file_name>

   To commit chages:

    git commit-m " commit_message"

   To push the change :

    git push origin<source_branch>
    EG:class01-main(git push origin class01)

 ## Daily

   To see the latest local changes:

    git status

   To exactly see the chnages made on a single file :

    gitt diff

  To stage The changes:

    git add<file_name>

   To commit changes:

    git commit-m "commit_message"

   To push the changes:

    git push origin<source_brach_name>
     class001--> main
     ex: git push origin class001